dustinlacewell/vcv-svghelper/README.md

 #include "SvgHelper.hpp"
 ```

-Then in your module's constructor you can use it like this:
+Then in your module's widget constructor you can use it like this:

 ```cpp
 auto svgHelper = SvgHelper(asset::plugin(pluginInstance, "res/MyModule.svg"));